Sanmii1/MiniGame/README.md

 ### rules
-1.Turn Off You Defender (windows Defender and e.g)
+1.Turn Off You Defender (windows Defender and etc)